 Medical devices can help patients regain their quality of life after suffering an illness, injury, or loss of function because of old age.
 From hip implants to pacemakers, there are so many amazing products out there designed to help patients recover and thrive.
 Sadly, medical malpractice can lead to the misuse of these products, and device defects can pose a danger to your health, causing serious injury or death in the process.
 Some medical devices that are designed to improve your quality of life may instead hinder it if these devices fail to work as designed.

-The Chicago defective medical device lawyers at Harvey L. Walner & Associates, Ltd. know that when a medical device is defective, the results can be tragic.
-Our firm is committed to providing you with personal attention, dedication to your case and a successful outcome.
+The Chicago defective medical device lawyers at Walner Law® know that when a medical device is defective, the results can be tragic.
+Our firm is committed to providing you with personal attention, dedication to your product liability case, and a successful outcome.

-Patients who have medical devices have already underwent surgery to have that device implanted.
-If this device malfunctions or is suddenly considered dangerous, another surgery may be required to remove and replace the device.
+Patients who have medical devices have already undergone surgery to have that device implanted.
+If this device malfunctions or is suddenly considered dangerous, additional surgery may be required to remove and replace the defective medical product.
 This secondary surgery can be risky if your health is already in jeopardy and can lead to serious medical complications.
 It can also add to the medical bills that you’re currently struggling to pay for the defective product, the first surgery, and now, the second surgery.

 Common Defective Medical Devices

-Over the past 10 years, there have been hundreds of medical devices that have been recalled due to defects.
-Some of these include:
+Over the past 10 years, there have been hundreds of medical devices that have been recalled in the United States due to defects.

 - Pain pumps